A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Hierarchical deep reinforcement learning framework

 \subsubsection{Episode reward}

-To assess the performance of the agent, two termination conditions are established.
-First, the episode ends when the time step limit is reached.
-Second, the episode ends when all available rolling stock is utilized.
-Following each episode, an evaluation is conducted to provide feedback on the agent's performance in meeting post-disruption passenger demand while making efficient use of rolling stocks and avoiding in-station overcrowding.
-The episode reward is set as an exponential type, given in Eq. \ref{Eq.reward-epi}, where $\beta_{1-3}$ are coefficients, $\delta$ represents the total satisfied demand by the episode, $RS$ is the total rolling stock used in the episode, and $CR$ represents the maximum crowdedness during the episode.
-The value of $CR$ is the penalty of overcrowding which will only be valid when the maximum instant in-station passenger quantity $\max_t(\delta^\text{in}_t)$ is greater than the threshold of overcrowding $\Bar{CR}$, then $CR = \max_t(\delta^\text{in}_t)$.
-Conversely, if the crowdedness level is below the threshold, no penalty is given to the agent.
+To assess the performance of the agent for an episode, an evaluation is conducted to provide feedback, based on the principle of satisfying enough demand, making efficient use of rolling stocks and avoiding in-station overcrowding.
+The episode reward is set as an exponential type, given in Eq. \eqref{Eq.reward-epi}.

+where $\beta_1, \beta_2$ and $\beta_3$ are coefficients, $\delta$ represents the total satisfied demand by the episode, and $N_{RS}$ is the total number of rolling stock used in the episode.
+The value of $\omega_{CR}$ is the penalty of overcrowding, given in Eq.~\eqref{Eq.crowdedness}, which will only be valid when the maximum quantity of in-station passenger is greater than the threshold of overcrowding $\Theta_{CR}$.
+Otherwise, no penalty is given.